ardata-tech/proposals/QubicTrustWallet.md

 - **Feature Expansion**: Add support for multi-signature transactions and advanced asset management.
 - **Community Engagement**: Publish tutorials and host events to drive adoption.
 - **Continuous Maintenance**: Ensure compatibility with future TrustWallet updates.

----

-This proposal seeks funding to integrate Qubic with TrustWallet, empowering users to manage their Qubic assets with ease while promoting Qubic's ecosystem to millions of TrustWallet users worldwide.